austinp0573/rpi-ts-ip-cam-passthrough/README.md

 ## gratitude

-## credits

 - [thingino](https://github.com/themactep/thingino-firmware) the epic open source firmware for Ingenic SoC IP cameras
 - [themactep](https://github.com/themactep) for thingino firmware
 - [wltechblog](https://github.com/wltechblog) for his work on the project and the youtube content that explains it all
 - All the other people who put in all the mountains of effort to get something like this working
-- Scott - for telling me about a kewl open source firmware for IP cameras
+- [Scott](https://github.com/battlehax) - for telling me about a kewl open source firmware for IP cameras

 ---